B-UMMI/chewBBACA/README.md

 `-o` Path to the output directory where the report HTML
      files will be generated.

+`-a` (Optional) Path to the TSV table created by the UniprotFinder
+     process.

 `--ta` (Optional) Genetic code used to translate coding sequences
        (default: [11](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1)).